hmuchalski/OChem/syllabus-ay21-22-su.md

 #### Mechanism Group 2
 - Grignard reaction with carbonyls and epoxides
-- reactions involving formation and/or opening of strained rings (bromonium, mercurinium, epoxides)
+- reactions involving formation of ethers and/or opening of strained rings (bromonium, mercurinium, epoxides)

 #### Mechanism Group 3
 - addition to C–C pi bonds of alkenes and alkynes including conjugated pi systems